 This report describes the District and all relevant zones therein including the budget(s), parcels and assessments to be levied for the Fiscal Year 2016-2017.
 Reference is hereby made to the Stanislaus County Assessor's maps for a detailed description of the lines and dimensions of parcels within the County Service Area (CSA).

 The undersigned respectfully submits the enclosed report as directed by the Board of Supervisors.

-Dated this 24Th day of MAY , 2016
+TM____day of AY Dated this , 2016